kunifujiwara/microclimate-vision/README.md

 ## Test

-## License
+# License

-`Microclimate Vision` was created by Koichi Ito.
+`Microclimate Vision` was created by Kunihiko Fujiwara.
 It is licensed under the terms of the CC BY-SA 4.0.

+# Paper / Attribution / Citation

-Please cite the following paper if you use `Microclimate Vision` in a scientific publication:
+Please cite the [paper](https://doi.org/10.1016/j.scs.2024.105733) if you use `Microclimate Vision` in a scientific publication:

-***(place holder for the paper citation)***
+Fujiwara, K., Khomiakov, M., Yap, W., Ignatius, M., & Biljecki, F. (2024).
+Microclimate Vision: Multimodal prediction of climatic parameters using street-level and satellite imagery.
+Sustainable Cities and Society, 105733. doi:[10.1016/j.scs.2024.105733](https://doi.org/10.1016/j.scs.2024.105733)

 ```bibtex
 @article{2024_scs_microclimate_vision,
  author = {Fujiwara, Kunihiko and Khomiakov, Maxim and Yap, Winston and Ignatius, Marcel and Biljecki, Filip},